vesoft-inc/nebula-algorithm/nebula-exchange/doc-2.0/EN/use-exchange/ex-ug-import-hive.md

-# Import data from HIVE
+# Import data from Hive

-This article uses an example to show how to use Exchange to import data from HIVE into Nebula Graph.
+This article uses an example to show how to use Exchange to import data from Hive into Nebula Graph.

 ## Dataset